davidgasquez/dotfiles/README.md

 ## 🚀 Installation

+Follow the [Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide) to setup your system.

+## 📦 Configuration

-The fastest way to start using them is running the different `make` targets.
+The fastest way to setup the system is running the different `make` targets.

 ## 📜 License